RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Related Work

 \paragraph{Hallucinations in LVLMs.} LVLMs are susceptible to visual hallucinations, in which the generated text descriptions include objects or details entirely irrelevant from the given image.
-A range of methods has been introduced to address the issue by additional training~\cite{gunjal2023detecting,liu2023mitigating,sun2023aligning,wang2023vigc,yin2023woodpecker,lu2024evaluation,jiang2023hallucination, zhou2023analyzing, zhai2024hallecontrol,yue2024more}.
+A range of methods has been introduced to address the issue by additional training~\citep{gunjal2023detecting,liu2023mitigating,sun2023aligning,wang2023vigc,yin2023woodpecker,lu2024evaluation,jiang2023hallucination, zhou2023analyzing, zhai2024hallecontrol,yue2024more}.
 While these approaches offer promise, they often face practical limitations due to their dependence on additional data and extensive training periods.
 In response to these limitations, training-free approaches have gained traction.
-These models aim to refine the model output by self-feedback correction~\cite{lee2023volcano, yin2023woodpecker}, providing additional knowledge using auxiliary models~\cite{wan2024contrastive, deng2024seeing, zhao2024mitigating, yang2024pensieve, kim2024if}, and contrastive decoding~\cite{leng2023mitigating,favero2024multi, zhang2024debiasing,wang2024mitigating}, which refines the generated outputs by contrasting the conditional probability of the original image with the distorted image.
+These models aim to refine the model output by self-feedback correction~\citep{lee2023volcano, yin2023woodpecker}, providing additional knowledge using auxiliary models~\citep{wan2024contrastive, deng2024seeing, zhao2024mitigating, yang2024pensieve, kim2024if}, and contrastive decoding~\citep{leng2023mitigating,favero2024multi, zhang2024debiasing,wang2024mitigating}, which refines the model outputs by contrasting the conditional probability of textual responses given the original visual input versus a distorted visual input.
 Our work adopts a unique approach by applying random image transformations to complement the original image.
 This provides a wide range of visual contexts, aiming to mitigate hallucinatory visual explanations without the complexities of extra models, additional training, or data requirements.